thoughtram/blog/_posts/2015-08-20-host-and-visibility-in-angular-2-dependency-injection.md

 {% highlight js %}
 {% raw %}
 var injector = ResolveInjector.resolveAndCreate([
-  provide(Car, {useClass: Car}),
+  { provide: Car, useClass: Car },
-  provide(Engine, {useClass: Engine})
+  { provide: Engine {useClass: Engine }
 ]);
 var childInjector = injector.resolveAndCreateChild();
 var grandChildInjector = childInjector.resolveAndCreateChild([
-  provide(Car, {useClass: Convertible})
+  { provide: Car, useClass: Convertible }
 ]);
 {% endraw %}
 {% endhighlight %}

 The injector tree allows us to define injector providers for a specific component and its children.
 With the code above, if we ask `grandChild` for a dependency of type `Car` we'll get back an instance of type `Convertible`, because it defines it's own provider for that type.
 However, if we ask for a dependency of type `Engine`, we simply get an instance of the class `Engine`, because `grandChild` will ask it's parent injector (recursively) until an injector has providers defined for that type.
-If this is entirely new to you, all this has been covered in our last [article](http://blog.thoughtram.io/angular/2015/05/18/dependency-injection-in-angular-2.html) on DI.
+If this is entirely new to you, all this has been covered in our last [article](/angular/2015/05/18/dependency-injection-in-angular-2.html) on DI.

 Okay, this sounds all very powerful but where does this host thing come into play?
 Let's get back to the original code with our three nested components. `<component-two>` and `<component-three>` are both children of `<component-one>`.
 However, we don't know yet what's inside of our components themselves.
 In Angular 2, a component always has a view.
-A component's view can be in a way [encapsulated](http://blog.thoughtram.io/angular/2015/06/29/shadow-dom-strategies-in-angular2.html), this is due to the fact that Angular 2 supports Shadow DOM.
+A component's view can be in a way [encapsulated](/angular/2015/06/29/shadow-dom-strategies-in-angular2.html), this is due to the fact that Angular 2 supports Shadow DOM.

 For example, here's what the view of `<component-one>` could look like: